djhunt-ibm/agentic-ai-client-bootcamp/usecases/business-automation/hands-on-lab-buisness-automation.md

 >**Note:** Before starting the Agent creation, ensure you have generated your API key of watsonx.ai instance.

-We will create one agent **Link Search Agent** in watsonx.ai's Agent Lab as part of this setup:
+We will create one agent **Comparison Agent** in watsonx.ai's Agent Lab as part of this setup:

 From the Home page of Agent Lab, click on the Build an AI agent to automate tasks